armory/minnaker/guides/add-kubernetes-cluster.md

 # Adding additional deployment targets (Kubernetes clusters) to Spinnaker

-Mini-Spinnaker installs a local distribution of Kubernetes (K3s) on your VM, which can be deployed to, but once Spinnaker is up and running, you can configure Spinnaker to be able to deploy to additional Kubernetes clusters.
+Minnaker installs a local distribution of Kubernetes (K3s) on your VM, which can be deployed to, but once Spinnaker is up and running, you can configure Spinnaker to be able to deploy to additional Kubernetes clusters.
 Each of these is added as a Clouddriver **account**, which is information about a Kubernetes cluster (API server URL, certificate, credentials) that Spinnaker uses to interact with that Kubernetes cluster.

 In order to do this, you basically need to generate a `kubeconfig` file that has credentials for your target Kubernetes cluster, and then give that to Spinnaker.